cateschi/Time_varying_correlation/README.md

 Notice that in the ``KF_t_rcpp`` function, ``se``, ``xttm1`` and ``y`` are vectors instead of matrices, and ``Pttm1`` is a matrix instead of a list.

+### Outputs
+* ``att_BF`` is the vector containing the Rao-Blackwellised bootstrap filter estimates of the unbounded version of the correlation parameter (gamma).
+* ``CV`` is the vector containing the values for the coefficient of variation, calculated in the Rao-Blackwellised bootstrap filter's algorithm.
+* ``ESS`` is the vector containing the values for the effective sample size, calculated in the Rao-Blackwellised bootstrap filter's algorithm.
+* ``Ptt_BF`` is the vector containing the estimated variances of the Rao-Blackwellised bootstrap filter estimates of the unbounded version of the correlation parameter (gamma).
+* ``resample_set`` is a vector of indices for the particles that have been resampled.

 In case of queries you can contact the corresponding author at c[dot]schiavoni[at]maastrichtuniversity[dot]nl.